 Number 44 – Ranch built in 1951.

 The houses on Harbor Hill are situated on a spectacular location.
-The man-made peninsula that John Dodge created for his yacht still exists and is enjoyed as a private park by the streets residents.
+The man-made peninsula that John Dodge created for his yacht still exists and is enjoyed as a private park by the residents of the street.
 The story of John Dodge and his vast mansion on Lake Shore may not have had a truly happy ending, but the history of this land certainly makes for an interesting story, and it is an important part of Grosse Pointe history.

 Written by Katie Doelle